sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 Press *Ok* on the window above and the channel editor window.
 Then go back to the head model settings using the <font color=brown> Tools → Locate dipoles using DIPFIT
 → Head model and settings</font> menu item.
 The window below will pop up.
-You can see that the matrix to align the electrode coordinate to the head model (edit box *Matrix to align chan. locs with head model*) mainly contains -pi/2 (-1.5708), which correspond to a 90 degree rotation in the axial plane (also know as the transverse or horizontal plane).
+You can see that the matrix to align the electrode coordinate to the head model (edit box *Matrix to align chan. locs with head model*) mainly contains -pi/2 (-1.5708), which correspond to a 90-degree rotation in the axial plane (also known as the transverse or horizontal plane).
 This is because EEGLAB assumes that the nose direction is along a specific axis, while the head model uses a different convention.
 The Talairach transformation matrix, a vector comprised of nine fields *\[shiftx shifty shiftz pitch roll yaw scalex scaley scalez\]*, is organized as follow: